The Bankrate promise

 Millennial money expert Robert Farrington of The College Investor says that if you’re not making federal student loan payments right now, you could consider focusing your efforts on your private student loans.

-Since private loans were not included in this temporary forbearance, you have the opportunity to double up on private student loan payments and knock out this element of your debt even faster.
+Since private loans were not included in this temporary forbearance, you can double up on private student loan payments and knock out this element of your debt even faster.

-Who this is best for: Borrowers with both federal and private student loans.
+Who this is best for: Borrowers with federal and private student loans.

 Pay down high-interest debt